 Duration: one full week/40 hours

-Fee: 200 Euros (Two fellowships for students from developing countries will be available)
+Fee: 200 Euros (Two fellowships for students from developing countries will be available.
+The fellowships will cover course fees only, travel and accommodation will be at the expense of the student).

 The course will be held in English (the text book will also be available in Chinese and Arabic) and links research on crop genetic diversity growing in farmers’ fields with conservation of this diversity and its use for sustainable production and for supporting rural livelihoods.
 It covers principles and practices for gathering and using data that can come from traditional varieties and traditional farming systems through both participatory diagnostic and empirical approaches.
 These include methods for identifying ways of supporting farmers who grow these varieties.
 The course is a guide to motivating concepts (for example, that more diversity improves resilience) and research questions in the assessment, management, and use on-farm of crop genetic diversity.